 These loggers have a communications interface that will require a cable.
 The communications link is automatically activated when both ends of the cable are attached and IDT is used (and permission to use the cable is granted).
-(Note: The connection requires a tablet; it is incompatible with a mobile phone).

 Group 3 loggers: